 The Home Office requires students to provide evidence that they have enough money to pay their tuition fees and support themselves whilst living in the UK.

 Most students will need to show:

 Tuition fees + £9135 (living costs / maintenance) + 10% (to account forcurrency fluctuations)

 We’ll send you more information about the required evidence.
 You can also consult our guide to submitting financial evidence.

 If you’re applying for a Nursing course, we’ll ask you to undertake a Criminal Record Check from your home country and to complete an Occupational Health Check to ensure that you are medically fit.

-For more details on how to apply for a Criminal Record check, please see the GOV.uk website.
-Once you’ve received the police report, please send it to firstname.lastname@example.org so that we can update your record.
+For more details on how to apply for a Criminal Record check, please see the criminal records check guidance on the gov.uk website.
+Once you’ve received the police report, please send it to email@example.com so that we can update your record.

 The Occupational Health Check will be sent to you 12 weeks before the start of the course.
 Once this has been successfully verified, you will be eligible to move on to the next stage of the admissions process.

 Once you’ve met all the pre-CAS checks, you’ll receive a pre-CAS letter,which will detail all of the information for your CAS letter.
 You’ll be asked to check and confirm that the information is correct.
 You must contact the International Admissions team immediately if any of the information is incorrect.